lnvglr/character-diversion/character-diversion.md

 Another question that emerged was how to deal with the situation that a user wants to voice their opinion on several glyphs referencing them in a comment but saying distinct things about each of the glyphs.
 By default, all referenced glyphs are linked to the whole comment.
 Considering it is a lengthy comment referencing ten or more glyphs, the quality of the tool, the precise linking of opinions to glyphs is lost.

 This could be tackled by indeed selecting an opinion and thus filtering the glyphs, and then highlighting specific glyphs by hovering over each reference or paragraph.
 The usability of this idea needs testing.

+##### Selecting Opinions

+A core feature of *Character Diversion* is the ability to browse either the glyphs or the opinions and find the respective opinions on glyph or glyphs an opinion is referring to.
+The user experience (and almost just as importantly the underlying structural considerations) were not at all trivial.

+The initial logic was to have the list of opinions on the right and the grid with all the glyphs on the left.
+Opinions can be selected to expand their content and show meta data like the set variable font axes and the selected glyphs within the opinion card.
+Selecting the opinion should, however, also bring the referenced group of glyphs with the corresponding markings highlighted and the referenced spectrum or location on the variable font axis to the attention of the user.
+This means that if a user wanted to say something about the bottom and top intersections of the /$ at value 800 and up on the `wght` axis and they would mark the location of the dollar sign at `800 wght` while writing their opinion, anyone viewing this opinion should be see a large bold (800) dollar sign, with highlighted markings in the appropriate locations.

+This functionality alone, is straightforward conceptually and almost just as straight forward in its implementations: the grid of glyphs is either filtered so that only the glyphs corresponding to the selected opinion remain or a new tab or popup is opened where glyphs corresponding to selected opinions are shown.

+When implementing this functionality into

+##### Sorting and Filtering

+By default, opinions are sorted by their voting score.
+Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
+This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.

+One goal of the platform is to create overview.
+In order to do that, the possibility of a large amount of opinions and comments needs to be taken into account.
+Opinions need to be filterable and sortable by date, votes, and tags.

+##### How are threads treated?
+(Coming soon)

+Threads are sub-conversations that can evolve below a comment.
+They can be very helpful in multi-faceted conversations with many participants.
+Threads can, however, also reduce the overview over a conversation, and lead away from the topic.

+A question that came up was whether to consider comments below opinions as another kind of data, or to trat comments like opinions that are linked to other opinions.

+### Features

 #### Marking Elements in Glyphs